Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Under (146.5)

-Miami's record against the spread so far this season is 14-11-0, while Drake's is 15-16-0.
-The Hurricanes are 12-16-0 and the Bulldogs are 14-17-0 in terms of going over the point total.
-The two teams score 154.7 points per game, 8.2 more points than this matchup's total.
-Miami has a 5-4 record against the spread while going 8-2 overall in the past 10 contests.
-Drake has gone 8-2 against the spread and 9-1 overall in its last 10 contests.
+Miami's record against the spread this season is 14-11-0, and Drake's is 15-16-0.
+The Hurricanes are 12-16-0 and the Bulldogs are 14-17-0 in terms of hitting the over.
+The teams combine to score 154.7 points per game, 8.2 more points than this matchup's total.
+Miami has a 5-4 record against the spread while going 8-2 overall over the past 10 games.
+Drake has gone 8-2 against the spread and 9-1 overall in its last 10 games.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.